U.S. dollar rallies, shrugs off government spending cuts

 The U.S. dollar surged more than 1 percent in value to 93.56 yen, its best one day gain in three weeks.

-Disparate factors played to the greenback's favor on Friday, including a positive contrast of U.S. economic data against weak reports from the euro zone and Asia.
-This all combined to help lift the U.S. dollar index .DXY to a six-month high against a basket of currencies.
+Disparate factors played to the greenback's favour on Friday, including a positive contrast of U.S. economic data against weak reports from the euro zone and Asia.
+This all combined to help lift the U.S. dollar index to a six-month high against a basket of currencies.

 "The pound got massacred by the data being terrible," said Englander.